 At various points on FM 66, I saw new homes like this:

 I had no idea why someone would want to live in the middle of nowhere, surrounded by nothing but flat, boring cropland.
-Later someone explained that it’s probably because of proximity to Dallas.
+Later, someone explained that it’s probably because of proximity to Dallas.
 I still don’t get it.
-Huge commutes just for this load of crap?
+Huge commutes just for this?

 After Maypearl, I encountered another one lane construction zone regulated by a portable signal:

 Here are more of those goofy, “middle of nowhere” houses: